-- 1.0 Librarians have certain rights, duties and responsibilities which derive from their practice as librarians and as members of the academic community and which reflect the rightful expectations of St. Francis Xavier University, the Faculty members and the students. - 2.0 Librarians have the duty to deal fairly and ethically with students and other members of the academic community, to avoid discrimination, to foster a free exchange of ideas and to refuse to practice or permit censorship, to respect the principles of confidentiality in a manner consistent with their academic role, to acknowledge their indebtedness to students and/or colleagues in relation to their own research, to uphold and to protect the principles of academic freedom, and to seek the highest possible standards.
-St. Francis Xavier University shall make every reasonable attempt to facilitate the work of Librarians. - 3.0 The responsibilities of Librarians shall be determined by the University Librarian in consultation with the individual librarian.
-Librarian responsibilities require an appropriate combination of the exercise of: - a) professional practice; - b) academic service; and - c) research, scholarly activity or other creative activities.
+- 1.0 Librarians have certain rights, duties and responsibilities which derive from their practice as Librarians and as members of the academic community and which reflect the rightful expectations of the University, the Faculty members, and the students. - 2.0 The University shall make every reasonable attempt to facilitate the work of Librarians. - 3.0 The responsibilities of Librarians shall be determined by the University Librarian in consultation with the individual Librarian.
+Librarian responsibilities require an appropriate combination of the exercise of: - a) professional practice; - b) academic service; and - c) research, scholarly activity, or other creative activities.